gambalab/rare_pipes/README.md

 A set easy-to-use, open source pipelines for prioritizing variants in Mendelian Diseases.

 ## Features
 This repository offers a comprehensive pipeline designed to annotate and prioritize variants associated with Mendelian diseases.
 The pipeline leverages two key components: [Maverick (Mendelian Approach to Variant Effect pRedICtion built in Keras)](https://github.com/ZuchnerLab/Maverick) and [CADA (Case Annotations and Disease Annotations)](https://github.com/Chengyao-Peng/CADA).
-The pipeline only **support only GRCh38** genome.
+The pipeline **support only GRCh38** genome.

 * **Maverick:** Maverick is a state-of-the-art variant effect prediction model built using Keras.
 It employs transformer architectures to process a diverse set of input features, enabling it to accurately classify variants as benign, dominant pathogenic, or recessive pathogenic.